allegro/hermes/docs/docs/user/hermes-mock.md

 ##### HermesMockQuery

-Is responsible for querying Hermes for a received messages, consists of those methods:
+Is responsible for querying Hermes for a received messages, provides the following methods:

 - `List<Request> allRequests()` - get all the received messages.